ibm-cloud-docs/power-iaas/faq.md

 Any unsupported and older stock images are periodically removed from the offering.
 You will be notified three weeks before the images are removed.

-## What happens to VMs deployed using stock images that are being removed?
+## What happens to virtual machines deployed by using stock images that are removed?
 {: #vm-stock-images}
 {: faq}
 {: support}

-VMs deployed by using stock images that are being removed can continue to operate without any issues.
-You are recommended to follow operating system vendor’s guidelines to update the OS as needed.
+If the stock images that are used to depoy the virtual machines are removed, the virtual machines can continue to operate without any issue.
+You are recommended to update the operating system by following the vendor’s guidelines specific to your operating system.

 ## What formats should I use when uploading a custom image?
 {: #custom-image}